absolutejs/create-absolutejs/README.md

 bun run dev
 ```

+If you downloaded this repository to test or make changes you can use `bun run test` to start the created dev server without having to change directories back and forth.

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve the CLI.